-Marketing Strategies and campaigns:
+Marketing Strategies and Campaigns

 The actual opening of the practice itself is a major marketing opportunity and can be promoted via a leaflet drop to local homes and businesses.
 A press release (perhaps even approaching the local radio station) and an open day to meet potential patients in an informal setting may also prove beneficial.

 Approach local businesses that operate in a similar health and wellbeing field such as gyms, spas, beauty salons and hairdressers.
 Involving them in your project may prove beneficial to both parties.
-For example, you could provide their customers with a unique offer that adds value to their business and engage in reciprocal advertising that delivers mutual benefits to all business involved.
+For example, you could provide their customers with a unique offer that adds value to their business and engage in reciprocal advertising that delivers mutual benefits to all businesses involved.

 A patient referral scheme is a great way to attract new patients.
-Once set up, you will receive good quality referrals and enquiries for a small cost.
+Once set up, you will receive good-quality referrals and enquiries for a small cost.

 Offering a free initial check-up is a popular way to attract new patients.
 Patients see this as a low-risk way to test your services before deciding whether to spend their money.
 This also helps to build a relationship with your client base.